GrpE

 GrpE (Gro-P like protein E) is a bacterial nucleotide exchange factor that is important for regulation of protein folding machinery, as well as the heat shock response.
 It is a heat-inducible protein and during stress it prevents unfolded proteins from accumulating in the cytoplasm.
 Accumulation of unfolded proteins in the cytoplasm can lead to cell death.

 Discovery

-GrpE is a nucleotide exchange factor that was first discovered by researchers in 1977 as a protein necessary to propagate bacteriophage λ, a virus that infects bacteria by highjacking the bacteria's own replication machinery, in Escherichia coli.
-By using a genetic screen, researchers knocked out certain genes in E. coli and then tested whether the bacteria was able to replicate, GrpE was found to be crucial to propagation.
+GrpE is a nucleotide exchange factor that was discovered by researchers in 1977 as a protein necessary to propagate bacteriophage λ, a virus that infects bacteria by hijacking the bacteria's replication machinery, in Escherichia coli.
+By using a genetic screen, researchers knocked out certain genes in E. coli and then tested whether the bacteria were able to replicate, GrpE was found to be crucial to propagation.
 Since that time, GrpE has been identified in all bacteria and in Archaea where DnaK and DnaJ are present.

 The crystal structure of GrpE was determined in 1997 at 2.8 Angstrom and identified GrpE as a homodimer that binds DnaK, a heat-shock protein involved in de novo protein folding.
-GrpE's structure determination was important because it demonstrated the interaction of nucleotide exchange factors at the nucleotide binding domain of DnaK.
+GrpE's structure determination was important because it demonstrated the interaction of nucleotide exchange factors at the nucleotide-binding domain of DnaK.